How Long Does It Take To Repair Damaged Hair?

 Follicles feeling a bit fried?
-There are ways to restore it to its former glory.
+There are a few ways to fix damaged hair and restore it to its former glory.

 If your hair has been damaged – either by heat, bleach or general wear and tear – it can lose its natural elasticity and moisture.
-The time it will take to repair is entirely relative to the extent of the damage.
+The time it will take to repair damaged hair follicles is entirely relative to the extent of the damage.
 If it’s seriously frazzled, then you might have to just wait for it to grow out, so this will depend on how quickly your hair grows.
 Using products that are designed to nourish the scalp and hair can definitely speed up this process, but on average you’d be looking at six months to a year to fully see a difference in your hair’s condition.
-Read on to find out how to get it back to looking its best.

 1. Cut your losses